Candice Bergen: Post-Murphy Brown

-After playing the role of Murphy Brown, Bergen was offered a chance to work as a real-life journalist: After the show ended in 1998, CBS approached her to cover stories for 60 Minutes.
-She declined the offer, saying she did not want to blur the lines between actor and journalist.
+After playing the role of Murphy Brown, Bergen was offered a chance to work as a real-life journalist.
+After the show ended in 1998, CBS approached her to cover stories for 60 Minutes.
+She declined, saying she did not want to blur the lines between actor and journalist.

 Subsequently, Bergen hosted Exhale with Candice Bergen on the Oxygen network.
+From 1991 to 1998, Bergen appeared as the main spokesperson for the Sprint long-distance phone company.

-She also appeared in character roles in films, including Miss Congeniality (2000), where she played villainous pageant host Kathy Morningside; she also portrayed the mayor of New York in Sweet Home Alabama (2002) and appeared in the Gwyneth Paltrow flight-attendant comedy, View from the Top (2003).
+Bergen produced and starred in the TV movie Mary & Tim (1996).
+She also appeared in films including Miss Congeniality (2000), where she played veteran pageant host Kathy Morningside; portrayed the mayor of New York in Sweet Home Alabama (2002); and appeared in the Gwyneth Paltrow flight-attendant comedy, View from the Top (2003).

-She had roles in The In-Laws (2003), Footsteps (2003), a thriller, and appeared in 3 episodes of Sex and the City as Enid Frick, Carrie Bradshaw's editor at Vogue.
+She had roles in the remake of The In-Laws (2003), Footsteps (2003), a thriller, and appeared in three episodes of Sex and the City and one episode in the sequel series And Just Like That... as Enid Frick, Carrie Bradshaw's editor at Vogue.
+Bergen also appeared as Frick in a cameo for the 2008 movie version of Sex and the City.

 Boston Legal and beyond

 In January 2005, Bergen joined the cast of the television series Boston Legal as Shirley Schmidt, a founding partner in the law firm of Crane, Poole & Schmidt.
+The series reunited her with her Miss Congeniality co-star William Shatner.
 She played the role for five seasons.
 In 2006 and 2008, she received Emmy nominations for Outstanding Supporting Actress in a Drama Series.

 She has also made guest appearances on many other TV shows, including Seinfeld (as herself playing Murphy Brown), Law & Order, Family Guy, and Will & Grace (playing herself).
 She has also featured in a long-running "Dime Lady" ad campaign for the Sprint phone company.

 Bergen could be seen in The Women (2008) and Bride Wars (2009) as Marion St. Claire, New York's most sought-after wedding planner, who also serves as the narrator of the story.

-From its launch in 2008, Candice Bergen was a contributor for wowOwow.com, a website for women to talk culture, politics and gossip.
+From its launch in 2008, Bergen was a contributor for wowOwow.com, a website for women to talk culture, politics and gossip.
 The website closed in 2010.

-She was in The Romantics (2010) and had an occasional role on House as Lisa Cuddy's mother, starting in Season 7, including the 2011 episodes "Larger Than Life" and "Family Practice".
+She was in The Romantics (2010) and had an occasional role on House as Lisa Cuddy's mother, starting in Season 7, including the episodes "Larger Than Life" and "Family Practice".

 In 2010, she appeared in a one-night only concert: a semi-staged reading of Evening Primrose by Stephen Sondheim.
-She has also appeared on Broadway in the 2012 revival of Gore Vidal's The Best Man and the 2014 revival of Love Letters.
+She also appeared on Broadway in the 2012 revival of Gore Vidal's The Best Man and the 2014 revival of Love Letters.

 Later performances included A Merry Friggin' Christmas (2014), Beautiful & Twisted (2015), Rules Don't Apply (2016),The Meyerowitz Stories (New and Selected) (2017), Home Again (2017) and Book Club (2018).